Krixx1337/KX-Trainer-Free/README.md

 # KX Trainer Free

 KX Trainer Free is a simple game trainer for Guild Wars 2 that we've decided to make open-source.
-The code is quite old, and we don't feel the need to keep it private anymore.
-It was originally started back in 2018 and has received some small updates over the years, but nothing too major.
+The code has evolved since its origin in 2018, and we believe in transparency for tools like this.

 [➡️ Download the Latest Release](https://github.com/Krixx1337/KX-Trainer-Free/releases/latest)